UNDER CONSTRUCTION

 I have found three maps from 1884 - 1914 with the name Camp Chase printed on them.
 However, all three have Camp Chase west of the railroad tracks.
 Remnants of its wall and graveyard prove that Camp Chase was right behind today's West High School, about a half mile east of those railroad tracks.

 ORPHAN's underground base (from the satellite imagery) is also located west of those tracks.
-As I previously pointed out, I suspect that Camp Chase actually covered about 10 square miles, far more than just 136 walled acres.
+As I mentioned, I suspect Camp Chase covered about 10 square miles, far more than just 136 walled acres.

 1910s

-The City of Columbus was still growing so rapidly that Sullivant's Hill was no longer avoidable, so several more miles beyond the asylum community were annexed.
+The City of Columbus still proliferated that Sullivant's Hill was no longer avoidable, so several miles beyond the asylum community were annexed.

 The state began removing or covering the frightening architectural features of the lunatic asylum.
 This included discarding its structure's 14 eerie tower spires.
-Ohio also planted a forest directly in front of the building's half-mile-long facade.
+Ohio also planted a forest directly before the building's half-mile-long facade.

 Columbus was expanding so rapidly that Sullivant's Hill was no longer scaring development away.
-Additionally, millions of cheap cars (model Ts) that could reach the Hilltop in only minutes from downtown Columbus had also invaded the nation, further reducing the hill's seclusion.
+Millions of cheap cars (model T Fords) that could reach the Hilltop only minutes from downtown Columbus had also invaded the nation, further reducing the hill's seclusion.

 Columbus annexed several more miles of Sullivant's Hill west of the asylum community.